Graph-ICS/Graph-ICS/readme.md

 Required components

-- Microsoft Windows 7, 8, 10 or higher
+- Microsoft Windows 7, 8 or 10
-- Visual Studio 2017 or Visual Studio 2015 compiler.
+- Visual Studio 2015 or Visual Studio 2017
-- CMake GUI
+- CMake
-- Qt 5.1 1 .0 with Qt Creator
+- Qt 5.11.0 with Qt Creator
 - ITK
-- OpenCv 3.4.
+- OpenCV 3.4

 With a successfully execution of the Installations guide steps, you should be able to build and run the project.